 Two renewable $8,000 semi-finalist awards will also be awarded.
 These funds will be awarded in addition to any monies already awarded to the student by St. Thomas.

-This competitive scholarship is awarded by the School of Engineering to a student planning to major in engineering.
-Applicants must complete a special scholarship application and an application for admission by the annual deadline established by the Board of Governor's Scholarship Committee.
-Visit the School of Engineering Scholarship website for details.
+Application: Applicants must complete a special scholarship application and an application for admission by the deadline date established annually by the Science, Mathematics and Engineering Scholarship committee.
+Visit the Science, Mathematics and Engineering Scholarship website for details.
+Candidates are invited to campus to take math and science tests.
 Finalists are invited to interview with the scholarship committee.

 St. Thomas matches, dollar for dollar up to $2,000 *per academic year, scholarships received by full-time undergraduate students from a Dollars for Scholars chapter affiliated with Scholarship America.